seaml3/coinbase-smartwallet/README.md

 ---
 ### Donat3 Codebase
-./donat3 -- Donat3 is private repo. however, we can code changes for Base implementation during the hackaton. plese checkout this folder
+./donat3 -- Donat3 is private repo. however, we can share the code changes for Base implementation during the hackaton. plese checkout this folder

 ```
 e009c69 2024-06-25 14:50:38 +0700 Merge pull request #162 from seaml3/add_crate_smart_wallet